 I measured the milk and heated it in the microwave for about 30 seconds or so until it was very warm.
 Then I added the butter, bacon grease, sugar and salt and stirred the whole shebangie until the butter was melted.
 Then I sat it aside so it could cool to lukewarm.

 In a large measuring cup I measured out & warmed the water.
 Then I stirred in the yeast until it was dissolved.
 I poured the water/yeast mixture into my KitchenAid bowl and added the lukewarm milk mixture.
-Then I measured out 4.5 cups of flour and added it to the bowl, attached the dough hook and got busy mixing the ingredients on speed 2 for about a minute to get it all incorporated.
+Then I measured out by weight 4.5 cups of flour and added it to the bowl, attached the dough hook and got busy mixing the ingredients on speed 2 for about a minute to get it all incorporated.

 After a minute I added another 1/2 cup of flour and continued mixing on speed 2 for about two minutes.
-(I could have added up to another cup of flour in half-cup increments but I don’t want to add too much – I’m looking for the dough to cling to the hook and clean the sides of the bowl) After I’ve added & mixed enough flour I continue mixing on speed 2 for two more minutes so the dough is smooth and elastic.
+(I could have added up to another cup of flour in half-cup increments but I don’t want to add too much.
+I’m looking for the dough to cling to the hook and clean the sides of the bowl) After I’ve added & mixed enough flour I continue mixing on speed 2 for two more minutes so the dough is smooth and elastic.

 Now I pull out a stainless steel bowl and grease it well with shortening.
 I plop my dough into the greased bowl, then grease my hands and pat the whole thing down.
 Most recipes tell you to turn the dough ball to coat all sides of the dough but this was an easier way for me.
 Then I greased a piece of wax paper and placed it across the top of the bowl, greased side down.

 Now I turn my oven on preheat for about 30-45 seconds, then turn it off again.
 This makes a warm draft-free environment in my oven.
 With the oven turned off I slide my bowl containing my bread dough into the oven and shut the door.
 Finally I set the timer for 1 hour.